KimScheffler/technical-writing-portfolio/docs/en/qualifications/programming.md

 #### Tasks and Methodology

-- Processing of **image stacks from optical surface measurements**
+- Processing of image stacks from optical surface measurements
-- Conversion of **image data into a matrix** for numerical processing
+- Application of pattern recognition to align and overlay images at pixel level
-- Application of **pattern recognition** to align and overlay images at pixel level
+- Conversion of image data into a matrix for numerical processing
-- **Calculation of maximum values** representing the respective focal planes
+- Calculation of maximum values representing the respective focal planes
-- Derivation of **surface topography** from the determined focus positions, taking into account the known distance between individual images
+- Derivation of surface topography from the determined focus positions, taking into account the known distance between individual images

 ---